rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 computationally expensive, so a beefier machine will help, and I wouldn't recommend trying to build on a Raspberry Pi :P

-- x86 and ARM are both supported (TODO: confirm)
 - Recommended >=30GB of free disk space; otherwise, you will have to keep clearing incremental caches.
 More space is better, the compiler is a bit of a hog; it's a problem we are aware of.